robert-chiniquy/kami.github.com/_source/_posts/2013-06-12-libcloud-design-day-recap-improving-libcloud-and-plans-for-the-future.md

 As part of this change we would eventually need to refactor every driver which would also provide other side benefits such as:

-* More maintainable code (smaller functions)
+* Code which is more maintainable and easier to test (smaller functions)
 * Easier way to handle partial failures / exceptions

 We didn't come to a consensus on everything, but we agreed on a couple of
 things:

-* Change should be backward compatible, we should default to sync API and existing behavior code / shouldn't change
+* Change should be backward compatible, we should default to the sync API and existing behavior code / shouldn't change
-* New async API should be available separately (e.g. under libcloud.async.* or whatever it ends up being)
+* New async API should be available separately (e.g. under `libcloud.async.*` or whatever it ends up being)
 * We should refactor internal code to follow new interfaces defined in the PEP 3156 ([http://www.python.org/dev/peps/pep-3156/][14])
-* We should start with a small scale experiment and try this in a single method in a single compute driver
+* We should start with a small scale experiment and try this in a single method in a compute driver

 ### Documentation